Should you use earned promotion, document sharing, social media or paid promotion to spread your content?

 - Takes time and persistence to develop a social media following.

-The key for business content today is locating interested readers.
+The key to business content today is locating interested readers.
 Paid or unpaid, there are tons of strategies for smart marketers willing to build outreach.